What is substance use and addiction?

 Many people use substances such as drugs or alcohol to relax, have fun, experiment, or cope with stressors, however, for some people the use of substances or engaging in certain behaviours can become problematic and may lead to dependence.

 Addiction is a complex process where problematic patterns of substance use or behaviours can interfere with a person’s life.
-While many people use the term substance misuse and addiction interchangeably, the two have separate meanings.
-Substance misuse can be defined as the harmful use of substances for non-medical purposes and can potentially lead to addiction.i Addiction can be broadly defined as a condition that leads to a compulsive engagement with a stimuli, despite negative consequences.ii This can lead to physical and/or psychological dependence.
-Addictions can be either substance related (such as the problematic use of alcohol or cocaine) or process-related, also known as behavioural addictions (such as gambling or internet addiction).iii Both can disrupt an individual’s ability to maintain a healthy life, but there are numerous support and treatment options available.
+Addiction can be broadly defined as a condition that leads to a compulsive engagement with a stimuli, despite negative consequences.i This can lead to physical and/or psychological dependence.
+Addictions can be either substance related (such as the problematic use of alcohol or cocaine) or process-related, also known as behavioural addictions (such as gambling or internet addiction).ii Both can disrupt an individual’s ability to maintain a healthy life, but there are numerous support and treatment options available.